 If you have a damaged tooth a crown may be your best chance at saving that tooth.
 A dental crown is used as a cap to cover the entire tooth.
 Crowns help improve the strength of the existing damaged tooth and prevent it from decaying further.
 They are also commonly placed over dental implants to provide a realistic tooth shape.

-Crowns may be used for a number of reasons the most common are; replacing a large filling, protecting a worn tooth, fixing a fractured tooth, attaching a dental bridge, cover a dental implant and cover a tooth with root canal treatment.
+Crowns may be used for a number of reasons, the most common of them are: replacing a large filling, protecting a worn tooth, fixing a fractured tooth, attaching a dental bridge, covering a dental implant and covering a tooth with root canal treatment.

 What are Tooth Bridges